-Vauxhall Insignia Grand Sport hatchback - MPG, running costs & CO2
+Vauxhall Insignia hatchback (2017-2022) - MPG, running costs & CO2

-Vauxhall Insignia Grand Sport MPG & CO2
+Vauxhall Insignia MPG & CO2

 Vauxhall’s three-year/60,000-mile warranty is average and nowhere near as generous as the five-year guarantees offered by Hyundai and Toyota, nor the seven-year policy provided by Kia.

-The Insignia requires servicing every 20,000 miles or once a year, whichever comes first, and Vauxhall’s fixed-price servicing packages and maintenance jobs should make taking care of the Insignia Grand Sport an easy and reasonably affordable process.
+The Insignia requires servicing every 20,000 miles or once a year, whichever comes first, and Vauxhall’s fixed-price servicing packages and maintenance jobs should make taking care of the Insignia an easy and reasonably affordable process.
 Vauxhall Care costs around £20 per month, including three services, three years of roadside assistance and the first MOT.